-Like all businesses, there’s always going to be low-prices offered by some inspectors.
+Like all businesses, there are always going to be low prices offered by some inspectors.
 Consider this.
 Would you work for less just because someone else does?

 The majority of our Home Inspections end up saving clients way more than the cost of the Home Inspection, so for those, the Home Inspection is effectively free.